As a trainee you will receive salary according to Norwegians standards for trainees.

-- Hourly wage: Trainees in agriculture and horticulture earn a minimum of 94,54 NOK per hour (2017).
+- Hourly wage: Trainees in agriculture and horticulture earn a minimum of 96,99 NOK per hour (per 1 April 2018).

 Travel, board and lodging

 The host/company will offer you lodging during your stay (you may be asked to pay NOK 34,- per day for this).
 The lodging will normally comprise of a communal kitchen, living room and a bathroom shared with other trainees, and a place in a bedroom with 2 – 4 beds in each.
 You are responsible for keeping the living area clean and tidy.
 You should have access to a washing machine, cooking facilities and most hosts will offer access to internet.
 Full details on specific living arrangements are listed in the host’s information form that you will receive before departure.
 You must buy your own food and cook your own meals (please note that food is rather expensive in Norway).

 What you need to bring